Visitor’s visa and residence permit

 Please note the following:

-VFS Global: VFS Global's Visa Application Centers in Nairobi, Kampala, Dar es Salaam and Addis Ababa are open, but with reduced capacity.
+VFS Global: VFS' Visa Application Centers in Nairobi, Kampala, Dar es Salaam and Addis Ababa are open, but with reduced capacity.
 Please visit www.vfsglobal.com for more information and to make an appointment.

-DNA-tests: To protect our staff and applicants from the risk of contracting Covid-19, it is not possible for the Norwegian Embassy in Khartoum to collect DNA-samples at this time.
+DNA-tests: To protect applicants and our staff from the risk of contracting Covid-19, it is not possible for the missions in Khartoum and Nairobi to collect DNA-samples at this time.
 As soon as the situation changes we will start contacting applicants to make appointments for DNA-testing.
+DNA-samples may be collected at our missions in Addis Ababa and Kampala.

 Applications for residence permits are handled by the Norwegian Embassy in Nairobi.